nyu-systems/gauntlet/README.md

 - [Bugs Found in P4 Compilers](#bugs-found-in-p4-compilers)
 - [Citing This Project](#citing-this-project)

 DISCLAIMER: This project recently switched to a C++-based interpreter, which is not as feature-complete.
+For example, parser loops and the core extern functions are not implemented yet.
+The parser semantics are also not well tested.
 If you are interested in the original and comprehensive Python-based interpreter, please check out the [old](https://github.com/p4gauntlet/gauntlet/tree/gauntlet_old) branch.

 Gauntlet is a set of tools designed to find bugs in programmable data-plane compilers.
 More precisely, Gauntlet targets the [P4 language](https://p4.org/) ecosystem and  the P4-16 reference compiler ([p4c](https://github.com/p4lang/p4c/)).